yag-im/jobs/README.md

 ## Development

+### Prerequisite

+The following devcontainers should be up and running:

+    sessionsvc
+    jukeboxsvc

-Getting started with development for this service is straightforward - no prerequisites are required.
-Simply open the project in any IDE that supports devcontainers (VSCode is recommended), and you can begin working right away.
+Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).